arrow back

 1. Stakeholder engagement compromised

 With generic emission factors, it becomes difficult to translate the results of the carbon footprint assessment into concrete objectives for product, purchasing, or sourcing teams.
-Eco-design efforts are not reflected in the assessment, which demotivates teams.
+Eco-design efforts are not reflected in the assessment, which can demotivate teams.

 2. Limited understanding of the origin of impacts

 Overly generic emission factors lead to results that are of little use.
-The areas of analysis are limited: it is impossible to zoom in by range, material family, country of manufacture, or supplier.
+The areas of analysis are limited: it is impossible to obtain detailed information on impacts by product range, material family, country of manufacture, or supplier.

 3. Reduced capacity for action and risk of poor investments